 Jan Lisiecki, Piano

-Just 22, Canadian pianist Jan Lisiecki has won acclaim for his extraordinary interpretive maturity, distinctive sound, and poetic sensibility.
-The New York Times has called him “a pianist who makes every note count”.
-Lisiecki’s insightful interpretations,...
+Just 22, pianist Jan Lisiecki is recognized as one of the greatest pianists of our time.
+Acclaimed for his extraordinary interpretive maturity, distinctive sound and poetic sensibility, he is “a pianist who makes every note count.”
+(The New York Times)....

-Just 22, Canadian pianist Jan Lisiecki has won acclaim for his extraordinary interpretive maturity, distinctive sound, and poetic sensibility.
-The New York Times has called him “a pianist who makes every note count”.
+Just 22, pianist Jan Lisiecki is recognized as one of the greatest pianists of our time.
+Acclaimed for his extraordinary interpretive maturity, distinctive sound and poetic sensibility, he is “a pianist who makes every note count.”
+(The New York Times).
 Lisiecki’s insightful interpretations, refined technique, and natural affinity for art give him a musical voice that belies his age.